yongkyung-oh/yongkyung-oh/README.md

 ### Hi there 👋

-Dr. YongKyung Oh is a postdoctoral researcher at the Industry Intelligentization Institute at the Ulsan National Institute of Science and Technology (UNIST)
+Dr. YongKyung Oh is a postdoctoral researcher at the Industry Intelligentization Institute at the Ulsan National Institute of Science and Technology (UNIST).
 Look around my previous works: [portfolio website](https://yongkyung-oh.github.io/).

 ![Profile views](https://gpvc.arturio.dev/yongkyung-oh)